SanazRezvani/eeg-motor-imagery-fbcsp/README.md

 - CSP feature extraction from each sub-band
 - Concatenation of sub-band features
 - Classification of motor imagery tasks using machine learning

+## Design Choices

+- **Sub-band design:** 4 Hz bandwidth with 2 Hz overlap to balance frequency resolution and redundancy
+- **Number of CSP pairs:** 1 pair per sub-band (2 features) to control dimensionality
+- **Classifier selection:** Compared SVM, KNN, and LDA for robustness
+- **Feature representation:** Variance of CSP-projected signals, a standard and interpretable choice for motor imagery BCI

+These design decisions aim to balance performance, interpretability, and computational efficiency.

 ---